Trump taps Cuban American Marco Rubio to lead the US State Department

 “Marco is a Highly Respected Leader, and a very powerful Voice for Freedom,” Trump wrote in a statement announcing his choice on Wednesday.
 “He will be a strong Advocate for our Nation, a true friend to our Allies, and a fearless Warrior who will never back down to our adversaries.”

-In a post on X, Rubio said that he is “honored by the trust President Trump has placed in me”.
+In a post on X, Rubio said that he is honoured “by the trust President Trump has placed in me”.

 “Under the leadership of President Trump we will deliver peace through strength and always put the interests of Americans and America above all else,” he added.